 - A specific skill you wish to apply to a specific topic

 Your expression of your creativity and ingenuity begins with the application: use the cover letter to describe why you are an excellent fit for the internship for which you are applying.
+If selected to intern with Genetic Alliance, you will be encouraged to develop and propose your own projects to the organization.
 See other requirements below.